We translate your book into several languages

-You published your book in French, and you now want to increase your readership and to attempt to break into a market with millions of additional individuals.
-One of the solutions is to translate the book from French to English... and this is what we offer you !
+You have published your book in English and you want to increase your readership and try to break into a market with millions of additional people.
+The solution is to translate your work from English to French, Italian, Spanish, German, Swedish and Danish ...
+That's what we offer you!

 Getting Started in Literary Translation SD

 Competent translators show the following attributes:

 - a very good knowledge of the language, written and spoken, from which they are translating (the source language);

 - an excellent command of the language into which they are translating (the target language);

 - familiarity with the subject matter of the text being translated;

 - a profound understanding of the etymological and idiomatic correlates between the two languages, including sociolinguistic register when appropriate; and